-The allowable shear strength or allowable tensile strength for an ASTM A325, A490 or F1852 bolt is R_a , where:
+The allowable shear strength or allowable tensile strength for an ASTM A325, A490, F1852 or F2280 bolt is R_a , where:

-$$R_a = F_a A_b \tag{Equation B5.1}$$
+$$R_a = F_a A_b$$ (Equation B5.1)

-- R_a = allowable shear strength per shear plane or allowable tensile strength of a bolt, kips; - F_a = allowable stress from Table B5.1 for the appropriate applied load conditions, ksi, adjusted for the presence of fillers or shims as required below; and, - $A_b =$ cross-sectional area based upon the nominal diameter of bolt, in.2
+R_a = allowable shear strength per shear plane or allowable tensile strength of a bolt, kips;

+F_a = allowable stress from Table B5.1 for the appropriate applied load conditions, ksi, adjusted for the presence of fillers or shims as required below; and, b Reduction for values for L_s > 38 in. applies only when the joint is end loaded, such as splice plates on a beam or column flange.

+$A_b =$ cross-sectional area based upon the nominal diameter of bolt, in.2 shims that are greater than 1⁄4 in. thick, one of the following requirements shall apply:

 When a bolt that carries load passes through fillers or shims in a shear plane that are equal to or less than $\frac{1}{4}$ in. thick, F_a from Table B5.1 shall be used without reduction.
-When a bolt that carries load passes through fillers or shims that are greater than $\frac{1}{4}$ in. thick, one of the following requirements shall apply:
+When a bolt that carries load passes through fillers or

-- (1) For fillers or shims that are equal to or less than $\frac{3}{4}$ in. thick, F_a from Table B5.1 shall be multiplied by the factor [1 0.4(t' 0.25)], where t' is the total thickness of fillers or shims, in., up to $\frac{3}{4}$ in.; - (2) The fillers or shims shall be extended beyond the joint and the filler extension shall be secured with enough bolts to uniformly distribute the total force in the connected element over the combined cross-section of the connected element and the fillers or shims; - (3) The size of the joint shall be increased to accommodate a number of bolts that is equivalent to the total number required in (2) above; or - (4) The joint shall be designed as a slip-critical joint.
+- (1) For fillers or shims that are equal to or less than $\frac{3}{4}$ in. thick, F_a from Table B5.1 shall be multiplied by the factor [1 0.4(t' 0.25)], where t' is the total thickness of fillers or shims, in., up to $\frac{3}{4}$ in.; - (2) The fillers or shims shall be extended beyond the joint and the filler extension shall be secured with enough bolts to uniformly distribute the total force in the connected element over the combined cross-section of the connected element and the fillers or shims; - (3) The size of the joint shall be increased to accommodate a number of bolts that is equivalent to the total number required in (2) above; or, - (4) The joint shall be designed as a slip-critical joint.
 The slip resistance of the joint shall not be reduced for the presence of fillers or shims.